zajk/puppet-archive/README.md

 Overview
 --------

-Puppet Module to download and extract tar and zip archives based on [camptocamp/puppet-archive](https://github.com/camptocamp/puppet-archive).
+Puppet module to download and extract tar and zip archives based on [camptocamp/puppet-archive](https://github.com/camptocamp/puppet-archive).

 Supported archive types are: